infor-design/enterprise/components/pager/pager.md

 ## Accessibility

--   Since the buttons are arrows, we add an audible span with text like "next", "previous" so the user will now what these buttons are for
+-   Since the buttons are arrows, we add an audible span with text like "next", "previous" so the user will know what these buttons are for
--   icons have role="presentation" aria-hidden="true" focusable="false"
+-   Icons have `role="presentation" aria-hidden="true" focusable="false"`
--   select page has aria-selected = "true"
+-   Selected page has `aria-selected = "true"`
--   disabled pages (if there) have aria-disabled="true"
+-   Disabled pages (if exists) have `aria-disabled="true"`

-## States and Variations

-Pagination

--   Normal
--   Disabled
--   Hover
--   Focus
--   Pressed

-Circular Navigation

--   Normal/Active
--   Hover
--   Focus
--   Disabled

 ## Upgrading from 3.X

 -   This did not exist as a standalone component
--   Datagrid paging has new options - [see datagrid docs]( ../components/datagrid)
+-   Datagrid paging has new options - [see datagrid docs]( ./datagrid)